The castle in the centre of Toronto

 We arrived in Toronto via Go Train from out of town and landed at Union Station.
 It wasn’t hard to find TC transit from inside the station, just follow the signs within the building or the heard of people all going away from the station – it’s a good indicator that you are going the right way.
 During construction and renovations, it is hard to see the signs for elevators or ramps but they do exist, just keep looking.

 This being said, I don’t suggest you take the TC transit to Casa Loma, unless you are prepared to fold the stroller.
 We took Line 1 Subway from Union to Dupont, which is the closest station to the castle.
 This is where the no-so-stroller friendly part comes in.
 There are no elevators at Dupont, only narrow escalators.
-While this would normally be fine, I had my mom, my son, my nephew and my daughter (in her stroller).
-It was not practical to have my mom care for 2 little ones, carry the baby and I fold and hold the stroller up the stairs.
-When we looked a little confused and distressed, we ran into a construction worker that offered to help me carry the stroller up the stairs (with baby safely strapped inside) and my mom took the boys.
-Once up-top, we noticed our sidewalk was closed due to construction, hence the worker, and the only way around was to go back down and take the other escalator to the proper side of the road.
+While this would normally be fine, I had my mom, my son, my nephew and my daughter (in her BOB stroller – not the smallest of jogging strollers).
+We had a construction worker help me fold and carry the stroller up the stairs while my mom took the 3 kids on the escalator.
+Once up top, we noticed our sidewalk was closed due to construction, hence the worker, and the only way around was to go back down and take the other escalator to the proper side of the road.
 Another helpful gentleman in uniform stopped traffic so our group could cross instead.
-Such a great guy.
-I love Canada.
+Such a great group of guy.
+I love Canada!

 Visiting Casa Loma with kids

 ” Follow me Sam, I’ve been to all the castles in Germany.
 I know where to go.”